News

 Published on May 26, 2025

-The pricing of this Blackwell variant demonstrates adaptation to geopolitical factors.
-The lower price corresponds to its less demanding specifications and simpler manufacturing needs.
-It will be based on Nvidia’s RTX Pro 6000D, a server-class graphics processor, and will use conventional GDDR7 memory instead of more advanced high bandwidth memory.
-It will also exclude Taiwan Semiconductor Manufacturing’s advanced Chip-on-Wafer-on-Substrate (CoWoS) packaging technology, reducing costs and capabilities.
+The lower price point of the Blackwell variant is a direct response to geopolitical factors.
+The chip will be based on Nvidia’s RTX Pro 6000D server-class processor and will use conventional GDDR7 memory instead of more advanced high-bandwidth memory.
+It will also exclude Taiwan Semiconductor Manufacturing’s advanced Chip-on-Wafer-on-Substrate (CoWoS) packaging technology, reducing both costs and capabilities.

 Challenges in the Chinese Market